What Is Fibre Broadband?

 What About 5G Broadband and Fibre Broadband?

 Some properties might not be able get fibre broadband where they live.
 Either there are no cables that lead to your property or it is just too remote to install it.
-In these cases, people who want to use the internet at home to get 5G broadband which works the same way as a mobile connection except providing much greater download speeds than for your phone.
+In these cases, people who want to use the internet at home can get 5G broadband which works the same way as a mobile connection except providing much greater download speeds than for your phone.

 Why Is My Fibre Broadband Slow?